-- 3.7.1. an authorised legal representative nominated by you; - 3.7.2. our accountants, auditors, and lawyers; and - 3.7.3. law enforcement bodies, government or other organisations, as required by law.
+- i. an authorised legal representative nominated by you; - ii. our accountants, auditors, and lawyers; and - iii. law enforcement bodies, government, or other organisations, as required by law.

 If you post information or other content to public sections of our websites or to our social media sites, you acknowledge that the information or content may be viewed by the public and/or users of the relevant website or social media site.